< Get Back to the Time Capsule

 Paul knows “20 Flight Rock” and shows John how to tune a guitar.

-When Paul McCartney first met John, John was the leader of the Quarrymen on one of his first gigs.
-The Quarrymen were a skiffle group, inspired by skiffle tunes such as “Rock Island Line” by Lonnie Donnegan.
 Paul met John after the gig and showed him how to tune his guitar, then played Eddie Cochran’s “20 Flight Rock” flawlessly.
-For an example, first listen to Eddie Cochran’s original version, and then Paul McCartney’s CHOBA B CCCP (Back in the USSR).
+For an example, first listen to Eddie Cochran’s original version (on the CD The Best of Eddie Cochran), and then Paul McCartney’s CHOBA B CCCP (Back in the USSR).

 This impressed John.
 For a while John agonized over whether to ask someone so much more musically competent than he was to join his band, but realized eventually that the band itself mattered more.
 John and Paul would eventually form one of the most famous songwriting partnerships in popular music, and become the most influential composers in rock and roll.